felixgren/wsl-lesson/README.md

   <br>
   5. With WSL you can easily access your windows system files whenever you want.
 This is defined by `/mnt/`

-  Type `/mnt/c` to access your C: harddrive.
+  Type `cd /mnt/c` to access your C: harddrive.

   Notice how fish helps you finish the syntax?